4neesh/DevBlog/src/posts/012_BigDecimal.md

 <br>
 <h4>Resolving floating point precision with math.BigDecimal</h4>
 <p>
-The math package of Java introduces a class called <code>BigDecimal</code> to provide control over the scale and precision of decimal numbers.
-The following example demonstrates how BigDecimal resolves the problem of floating point values:
+The Java math package introduces the <code>BigDecimal</code> class to enable control over the scale and precision of decimal numbers.
+The following example demonstrates how BigDecimal can resolve the precision inaccuracies of floating point values:
 </p>

 ```java{numberLines:true}